tensorflow/java/CONTRIBUTING.md

 `.tf_configure.bazelrc` to `tensorflow-core-api`.
 This overrides the default options, and you can add to it manually (i.e. adding `build --copt="-g"` to build with debugging info).

 The `tensorflow-core/tensorflow-core-api/.bazelversion` file must be kept in sync with `@org_tensorflow/.bazel_version`.
-This allows using [Bazelisk](https://github.com/bazelbuild/bazelisk) which runs the bazel version given in .bazelversion instead of having to physically reinstall a specifc `bazel` version each time the TensorFlow version changes.
+This allows using [Bazelisk](https://github.com/bazelbuild/bazelisk) which runs the bazel version given in .bazelversion instead of having to physically reinstall a specific `bazel` version each time the TensorFlow version changes.

 ### GPU Support